open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 To become a Code Owner, open a PR with the following changes:

 1. Add your GitHub username to the active codeowners entry in the component's `metadata.yaml` file.
 2. Run the command `make update-codeowners`.
-This will add your GitHub username to the component's row in the [CODEOWNERS](.github/CODEOWNERS) file.
       * Note: A GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) must be configured for this command to work.
-      * If this command is unsuccessful, manually update the component's row in the [CODEOWNERS](.github/CODEOWNERS) file, and then run `make generate`.
+      * If this command is unsuccessful, manually update the component's row in the [CODEOWNERS](.github/CODEOWNERS) file, and then run `make generate` to regenerate the component's README header.

 Be sure to tag the existing Code Owners, if any, within the PR to ensure they receive a notification.